 -

-Meeting the population's healthcare and service needs through developing institutional structures characterized by sustainability and decentralization.
+Responding to the population's healthcare and service needs through the development of institutional structures characterized by sustainability and decentralization.

 -

-Developing policies, strategies, regulations, and laws concerning the advancement, development, and reform of the healthcare system
+Formulating and advancing policies, strategies, regulations, and legislation necessary for the development and reform of the healthcare system.

 -